About Veteran

 Our Mail Order service was originally set up to market the Veteran Label.
 Several customers commented that it was a shame that other small (and not so small) esoteric labels didn't provide a similar service.

-We then decided to provide such a service and we are now the first stop for buying CDs of real English, Irish and Scottish traditional music and singing as well as books and videos on the subject and Compilation CDs from all three countries.
+We then decided to market other similar labels and became the first stop for buying CDs of real English, Irish, Scottish and American & Blues traditional music and singing as well as Books & DVDs on the subject.

 Bob Lewis, Bob Copper, Louie Fuller, Gordon Hall,